Flash3001/Xamarin.Swift/README.md

 Xamarin doesn't provide official support for Swift bindings, but it can still work by leveraging the native connection between Swift and Objective-C. We basically need to be sure the correct runtime and standard libraries are included in the final app.

-This project is meant to do it for Xamarin.iOS project with experimental support for Xamarin.tvOS and Xamarin.macOS.
+This project is meant to do it for Xamarin.iOS projects with experimental support for Xamarin.tvOS and Xamarin.macOS.
 You can use the same package if you are using any version of Swift, including Swift 5, 4 and 3.

 # To Swift library binders: